 Previously the tool was supported entirely by donations.
 People's generosity in this regard was completely unexpected, but very welcome.
 Over the last six years the costs of running the service have just about broken even with donations.

-With Ditto I've decided to try something different, and will be adding the option to upgrade to a Pro account.
-The basic features of the tool (everything in the original tool, plus fixes) will remain free, but more complex features will require the upgrade.
+With Ditto I've decided to try something different, and have added the option to upgrade to a Pro account.
+The basic features of the tool (everything in the original tool, plus fixes) will remain free, but more complex features require the upgrade.

 Ditto works by taking a 'snapshot' of the projects you wish to copy.
 This is accomplished by reading all the tasks, then downloading attachments, looking up tags and custom fields which have been used, users who have been assigned tasks, etc.